Dear Advisor: What should I consider when launching an accelerator?

 Example: At TechStars, I'm a part of "Mentor Madness/Magic" to see which founder(s) are interested in weekly/ad-hoc mentoring about the topics that they care about.

-How will you on-board founders and mentors to the accelerator?
+How will you onboard founders and mentors to the accelerator?
+And share norms and expectations?

-I highly recommend the detailed Google and Notion documents of Alchemist and Techstars accelerators, respectively, that have helped me onboard as a first-time mentor of each accelerator.
+I highly recommend the detailed Google/Notion documents of Alchemist and Techstars accelerators, which helped me onboard as a first-time mentor for each accelerator.

 I can’t wait to hear more about your program.
 If you’re looking for advisors or mentors for the program, please keep me in mind.
 You know what questions I'll ask :) Good luck!